panda-july/NYC-Taxi-Fare-Amount-Prediction/README.md

 * The bellowing table is check result of data check
     * Around 1.53% of trips contained taxi zone 264(unknown) with different RatecodeID
         * Assumptions: geo and taxi zone mapping table is not complete, network issue
-        * Recommendation: further investigate and analyze the reason, it it due to incomplete mapping table update mapping table, if it due to network issue, keep watching the count.
+        * Recommendation: further investigate and analyze the reason, if it due to incomplete mapping table update mapping table, if it due to network issue, keep watching the count.
     * Around 2% of trips rush hour surcharge and night time surcharge didn’t follow the TLC rule.
         * Assumptions: timer/clock setting is incorrect(e.g. time synchronization issue, summer time/winter time setting inccorect, machine issue) , holiday setting is incorrect
         * Recommendation: further investigate and analyze the reason.<BR/> If it due to incorrect setting we could consider monitor this issue, add time setting check to taxi inspection check list or add it to driver training course.